-E-business is the conduct of business processes through the use ofInternet technology.
+E-business is the conduct of business processes through the use of Internet technology.
 It is not only buying and selling but also servicing customers and collaborating with business partners.
 It also includes customer service (e-service) and intra-business tasks.
-An e-business is a company that can adapt to constantand continual change.
+An e-business is a company that can adapt to constant continual change.
 The developments of intranetand extranetis a part of e-business.
 E-business is everything to do with back-end systems in an organization.

 E-commerce may be defined as- anything that involves an online transaction.
 It includes all aspects of running a business that sells goods and services, including business functions of marketing, manufacturing, finance, selling, negotiations, earning and retaining customers, procurement, developing business partners.
 E-commerce and E-businesses offer online storefronts, complete with virtual shopping carts and wish lists that can be emailed to friends and family.
 In addition e-businesses often have an electronic chat function that is used for technical and customer support.
-E-business became an extension of e-commerce to encompass all aspects of businesses that function online.
-E-business involves e-commerce, but e-commerce does not cover all aspects of e-business.
+E-business became an extension of e-commerce does not cover all aspects of e-business.
 In most of cases e-business that uses Internet technology to improve productivity and profitability of business.
 In order to be successful e-commerce and e-businesses must have quality storefronts to navigate and peruse business with accurate and thorough catalog information.
 Adopting e-Business facilitate companies to reduce costs and improve customer response time.
 In practice e-commerce and e-business are often used interchangeably